-May be caused by holding gun too close to part or using the wrong solvent.
-Keep gun 8 inches away from part and spray lacquer at 45 lbs. pressure.
+May be caused by holding a gun too close to part or using the wrong solvent.
+Keep gun 8 inches away from the part and spray lacquer at 45 lbs. pressure.
 Check with reference or vendor regarding proper solvent.

 Usually from a dirty mask.
 Wash mask before it is too dirty.
 Consider washing on a schedule or at regular intervals.

 Metallics and heavy pigments settle.
 Use agitator on the pot.
 Be sure it doesn’t go too fast or centrifugal force will separate components.

 Can be caused by contaminated hose or air line, dry spray from the booth, or paint which needs to be filtered.

 Caused by humidity.
 Add a slow solvent to correct.

 - water/oil in paint or air line, or

 On humid days you should drain lines often.
 Use of an air dryer will eliminate the problem.